-The choir exists to lead and support the worship of the church through music, both at regular weekly services, and on other special occasions.
-It is a mixed voice choir of fifty choristers.
-Anybody wishing to join is made very welcome.
-No auditions are held and no previous experience is necessary.
-Choir practice is on Wednesday evenings in the Church from 6.30 – 8.00 pm for younger choristers and from 7.30 – 9.00 pm for adult choristers.
-Anyone interested in joining is welcome to come on any Wednesday to listen to a practice or they are more than welcome to join in.
-Our comprehensive library contains music of all periods and each week an anthem is sung at the Sunday Eucharist service.
+The choir of St James helps to lead and support the worship of the church through music at the 10.00 Sunday service and on other special occasions.
+It is a mixed voice choir of thirty-five choristers, both adults and children.
+Its comprehensive library contains music of all periods and each week the choir sing an anthem at the Sunday Eucharist service.
 The choir has also sung evensong in Guildford Cathedral, St Albans Cathedral and Westminster Abbey on a number of occasions.

 Voice for Life is the name of the training scheme run by the Royal School of Church Music (RSCM) in which we participate.
 Young Choristers receive on-going training during Choir practice.